Quantum Measurement and Initial Conditions: Interpretations of the property of restricted initial conditions

+In this section I will explore some possible interpretations of the property of restricted initial conditions.

 What does it mean that, for the evolution to remain unitary during measurement, the initial conditions have to be very special?
 Does this mean that the initial conditions ``guess'' the future choice of observable and the interaction with the measurement apparatus?

+A possible interpretation is that the observer is ``predestined'' to choose the observable, so that the outcome is an eigenvalue of that observable.
+This explanation is called \textit{superdeterminism} (see \eg \cite{hooft2011wave}).
+Apparently, it denies the free will of the observer (we will not argue here if we should be concerned about the free will or not.
+The interested reader may consult \cite{CK06,Sto08f,Sto12QMa,Sto13bSpringer,aaronson2013ghostQM}).

-One possible view is that the initial conditions of the observed system are not decided until the observer chooses the measurement apparatus, and actually performs the experiment.
+Another possible view is that the initial conditions of the observed system are not decided until the observer chooses the measurement apparatus, and actually performs the experiment.
 In other words, the initial conditions themselves are delayed.
-This may contradict our intuition on causality.

-The second possible interpretation is that the observer is ``predestined'' to choose the observable, so that the outcome is an eigenvalue of that observable (see \eg \cite{hooft2011wave}).
-This explanation is called \textit{superdeterminism}.
-Apparently, it denies the free will of the observer (we will not argue here if we should be concerned about the free will or not.
-The interested reader may consult \cite{Sto08f,Sto12QMa,aaronson2013ghostQM}).

-What would be more acceptable, to admit that the observed system is ``predestined'' to become an eigenstate of the observable, or that the observer is ``predestined'' to choose an observable which is compatible with the observed system?
-Both interpretations are different than what one would expect causality to be like.
+Which would be more acceptable, to admit that the observed system is ``predestined'' to become an eigenstate of the observable, or that the observer is ``predestined'' to choose an observable which is compatible with the observed system?
+Both interpretations are different from what one would expect causality to be like.

-Another possibility is to consider that the initial conditions of the observed system and the measurement apparatus were already entangled, prior to the measurement (in contradiction with the hypothesis of Theorem \ref{thm_unitary_ic}).
-For example, in the case of the experiment with the Mach-Zehnder interferometer (fig. \ref{fig:mach_zehnder}), the measurement apparatus can be arranged in two ways, $\ket{\tn{observe both-ways}}$ and $\ket{\tn{observe which-way}}$, and the system can be found either in the $\ket{\tn{both-ways state}}$, or in one of the states $\ket{\tn{which-way state}}_A$ and $\ket{\tn{which-way state}}_B$ (depending whether the photon went through the arm labeled $A$, or the arm labeled $B$, in fig. \ref{fig:mach_zehnder}).
-The total state will be therefore of the form
+Another possibility is to consider that the initial conditions of the observed system and the measurement apparatus were already entangled, prior to the measurement, although this assumption also means that initial conditions are special (and Theorem \ref{thm_unitary_ic_density_matrix} shows that this cannot avoid anyway Property \ref{property_ic}).
+For example, in the case of the experiment with the Mach-Zehnder interferometer (fig. \ref{fig:mach_zehnder}), the measurement apparatus can be arranged in two ways, $\ket{\tn{observe both-ways}}$ and $\ket{\tn{observe which-way}}$, and the system can be found either in the $\ket{\tn{both-ways state}}$, or in one of the states $\ket{\tn{which-way state A}}$ and $\ket{\tn{which-way state B}}$ (depending whether the photon went through the arm labeled $A$, or the arm labeled $B$, in fig. \ref{fig:mach_zehnder}).
+The density matrix of the total system is therefore a mixture made of the states